orangeduck/mpc/README.md

 This returns a parser that will attempt to match the given regular expression pattern, and return the matched string on success.
 It does not have support for groups and match objects, but should be sufficient for simple tasks.

-A cute thing about this is that it uses previous parts of the library to parse the user input string - and because _mpc_ is type generic, the parser spits out a `mpc_parser_t` directly!
-It even uses many of the combinator functions as fold functions!
+A cute thing about this is that it uses previous parts of the library to parse the user input string - and because _mpc_ is type generic, the parser spits out a new `mpc_parser_t` that matches the regular expression directly!
+It even uses many of the combinator functions indirectly as fold functions!
 This is a great case study in learning how to use _mpc_, so those curious are encouraged to find it in the source code.

 Abstract Syntax Tree